Open Technology Fund: History

-On March 14, 2025, President Donald Trump issued an executive order directing federal agencies to reduce their functions “to the maximum extent consistent with applicable law,” including the U.S. Agency for Global Media (USAGM), which disburses congressionally approved funding to OTF.
-The following day, USAGM senior advisor Kari Lake announced the termination of the OTF’s federal grant, stating that the “award no longer effectuates agency priorities.”
+On March 14, 2025, President Donald Trump issued an executive order directing federal agencies to reduce their functions "to the maximum extent consistent with applicable law," including the U.S. Agency for Global Media (USAGM), which disburses congressionally approved funding to OTF.
+The following day, USAGM senior advisor Kari Lake announced the termination of the OTF's federal grant, stating that the "award no longer effectuates agency priorities."

 In response, OTF filed suit against USAGM seeking the release of congressionally appropriated funds.
 In its court filings, OTF argued that the termination would prevent an estimated 45 million users living under authoritarian regimes from accessing tools that enable uncensored access to the Internet and secure communications.
-The organization further claimed that, as the largest funder in the space, “the vast majority of internet freedom technology projects anywhere in the world will cease and the internet freedom technology field as whole will be largely decimated.”
+The organization further claimed that, as the largest funder in the space, "the vast majority of internet freedom technology projects anywhere in the world will cease and the internet freedom technology field as whole will be largely decimated."

-The decision drew bipartisan concern from members of Congress who described OTF’s work as vital to U.S. foreign policy priorities and Internet openness.
-Although Lake later stated that she had withdrawn the letter rescinding OTF’s funding, USAGM reportedly sending payments after April 3rd.
-In June, a federal judge ordered USAGM to release OTF’s fiscal year 2024 funds.
+The decision drew bipartisan concern from members of Congress who described OTF's work as vital to U.S. foreign policy priorities and Internet openness.
+Although Lake later stated that she had withdrawn the letter rescinding OTF's funding, USAGM reportedly was sending payments after April 3.
+In June, a federal judge ordered USAGM to release OTF's fiscal year 2024 funds.
 In late October, OTF petitioned the court to compel the agency to disburse overdue fiscal year 2025 funding.